geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

     bbox_array_query_sparse = nyc.sindex.query(points, output_format="sparse")
     bbox_array_query_sparse

 For example, to find the number of neighboring geometries for each subborough, you can use the spatial index to compare all geometries against each other.
+Since you are using ``nyc`` on both sides of the query here, the resulting array is square-shaped with diagonal filled with ``True``.

 .. ipython:: python

-    neighbors = nyc.sindex.query(nyc.geometry, predicate="intersects", output_format="sparse")
+    neighbors = nyc.sindex.query(nyc.geometry, predicate="intersects", output_format="dense")
     neighbors

-Since you are using ``nyc`` on both sides of the query here, the resulting array is square-shaped with diagonal filled with ``True``.
 Getting the sum along one axis can then give you the answer.
 Note that since a geometry always intersects itself, you need to subtract one.